OpenFAST/openfast/docs/source/install/index.rst

     `this page <https://software.intel.com/content/www/us/en/develop/articles/redistributable-libraries-for-intel-c-and-fortran-2020-compilers-for-windows.html>`__.
     If you have a Command Prompt open, you will need to close it after installing the libraries in order for the changes to take effect.
-    Admin priveleges are required to install the Intel libraries.
+    Admin privileges are required to install the Intel libraries.

 The OpenFAST executables can be downloaded from the "Assets" dropdown in each Release.
 The two assets named "Source code" are not needed.